Meet the Policy Entrepreneurs

 Michael “Zaki” Smith is an entrepreneur and activist with more than fifteen years of experience in youth empowerment and social justice.
 At Next100, his work focuses on dismantling the collateral consequences of incarceration, policies that have impacted him personally as a formerly incarcerated individual.

 Phela Townsend is scholar-activist on a mission to transform how we think about—and value—labor and work in our society.
 At Next100, her work examines how today’s workers and labor organizations are using digital tools to rebuild worker power in the twenty-first century.
 Phela is also a PhD candidate at the Rutgers School of Management and Labor Relations.

 Rosario Quiroz Villarreal is an advocate for immigrants and students.
 Growing up as an undocumented immigrant, Rosario understood that her parents made sacrifices in moving to a new country in order to secure better opportunities for the future.
 At Next100, Rosario focuses on protecting the rights and access to education of immigrant students, creating more culturally inclusive classrooms, and interrupting the school-to-prison pipeline.

-Next100 is powered by The Century Foundation, a progressive public policy think tank that is celebrating its 100th birthday in 2019.
-To mark its centennial, TCF is launching this one-of-a-kind, independent think tank for the next generation of policy leaders.
-Next100 represents a continuation of TCF’s 100-year commitment to elevating the best ideas and most diverse perspectives, and pursuing policy research with purpose.The Century Foundation
+Next100 is powered by The Century Foundation, a progressive public policy think tank that celebrated its 100th birthday in 2019.
+To mark its centennial, TCF launched this one-of-a-kind, independent think tank for a new generation of policy leaders.
+Next100 represents a continuation of TCF’s century-long commitment to elevating the best ideas and most diverse perspectives, and pursuing policy research with purpose.The Century Foundation